Logo with the number 4 and the word 'CULTURE' underneath, in green and black.

 Many of our instructors receive paid mentorship, training and teaching experience via our Emerging Dance Teacher Program.
 This project was supported, in part, by a grant from 4Culture.

-• Lex Ramirez (she/her), Founder
+Lex Ramirez (she/her), Founder, DROP director

-Lex Ramirez [@lexsmoove] is a queer Latinx teaching artist, choreographer and community organizer from Oakland, CA. Lex believes that dance is for people of all experience levels and, as such, has cultivated communities based on inclusivity and fun.
+Lex Ramirez [@mamiimoves] is a queer Latinx teaching artist, choreographer and community organizer from Oakland, CA. Lex believes that dance is for people of all experience levels and, as such, has cultivated communities based on inclusivity and fun.
 She is the founder of Drop Zone Dance Community, Archie the Shycon’s choreographer and a Vogue ballroom competitor in the PNW KiKi Scene.
 Lex also created the Seattle Theatre Group Young Ambassador program, an arts professional development program for BIPOC teens.
 When Lex isn’t teaching, she’s training so that she can continue to grow and transfer that growth to her students.
 Lex values community, authenticity and equity above all else!

-• Tierra Coleman (she/her), Hip Hop Choreography 1/2
+Tierra Coleman (she/her), Hip Hop Choreography 1/2

 Tierra [@tmjthisladythislife] is a creative of many paths.
 She is reviving her dance life one class/performance at a time.
 Creating and caring for culture through the love of it all.

-• Elise Walker (she/her), Hip Hop Choreo 2/3
+• Elise Walker (she/her), Hip Hop Choreo 2/3 + Spring '23 Drop Squad director & Summer '23 DRIP director

 Elise [@en.productions] has been teaching dance in the Greater Seattle area for over a decade, working with students of all ages, from young children to adults, in styles including ballet, hip-hop, jazz, and contemporary.
 She performed in two seasons of Seattle’s The Black Nativity (2009–2010), training under the late Kabby Mitchell III before earning her Bachelor of Arts from the University of Washington.
 In 2016, she further developed her choreographic process at the Hubbard Street Dance Chicago intensive.
 Elise is thrilled to be teaching at Drop Zone again and reconnecting with the community.

-• Avery Gardner (he/him), Dimensions of Dance
+Avery Gardner (he/him), Dimensions of Dance

 Avery Gardner [@theaverygardner], has been dancing in the greater Seattle area for 15 years.
 As the director of The Garden Dance Company (est. 2022), Avery prioritizes teaching the values of class taking and choreography retention, execution, performance and creative exploration.
 With a background in Hip Hop choreography, Jazz Funk and Contmeporary styles, Avery’s style of dance calls on the dancer to use full body movement and musicality as a means to feeling fulfillment.

-• Tamber Dancer (she/her), Sensual Foundations 1/2
+Tamber Dancer (she/her), Sensual Foundations 1/2

 Hi!
 I am Tamber Dancer [@tamberdancer_official] and passionate about extending the joy of movement and dance to my community.
 Born in New Mexico and raised in various different cities around the US, I currently call Seattle my home.
 Since moving to Seattle, I have trained with various companies such as Papi Si, Purple Lemonade, and Cabaret Atelier.
 With a background training in styles such as jazz, salsa, folklórico, contemporary, and hip-hop based choreography, served as a foundation to explore other dance forms I am currently passionate about such as sensual movement and reggaetón.
 She is currently an active member of Seattle’s femme-forward performance troupe, Tonic Tribe, performing around the city.
 I value cultivating community, collective growth, extending care, and making dance accessible for everyone.

-• Grace Masaoka (she/her), Choreo 2/3
+Grace Masaoka (she/her), Choreo 2/3

 Grace Masaoka [@guresu_] is a longtime member of the Seattle dance community and a co-director of Malicious Vixens; a collective of Asian American women who’ve perform locally and across the greater PNW region.
 Grace has trained primarily in Hip Hop, Waacking and Locking, and currently teaches a choreography class at Westlake Dance Center.
 Her performance credentials include Vancouver Street Dance Festival, Bumbershoot, and collaborations with Wing Luke Museum, Seattle Asian American Art Museum, and more.
 She has also danced for local artists such as Macklemore, Scarlett Parke, and Brittany Davis.

-• Keke Duncan (she/her), Hip Hop CHoreo 2/3 + Winter '25 DRIP Director
+Keke Duncan (she/her), Hip Hop CHoreo 2/3 + Winter '25 DRIP Director

 Kearia (Keke) Duncan [@keezzy_kee] is a Seattle native with an energetic spirit who has danced for over 10 years.
 Through her training, she became an eye-catching performer.
 Keke has mainly trained in hip hop with Kutt’N’Up Entertainment (KNU), while having experience in several other styles as well.
 Though performing is a top notch experience for Keke, choreography and teaching are always something she looks forward to; as connections are made not only with our bodies, but with people.

-• Jade Jordan (she/her) Choreography 2/3 + Fall '24 DRIP Director
+Jade Jordan (she/her) Choreography 2/3 + Fall '24 DRIP Director

 Jade Jordan [@jadej98] is a dynamic professional with a degree in Computer Science and Dance from WWU.
 As a versatile performer, choreographer, and dancer active in the PNW community, she has shared a stage with artists such as: Tiwa Savage, Asake, TezaTalks, Rico Nasty, Megan Then Stallion, Lakeyah, and more.
 She enjoys fostering a class environment where people from any background can feel comfortable to show up as their best selves.